Swaraj Kaushal: Governor of Mizoram

 He was the Governor of Mizoram from 8 February 1990 to 9 February 1993.

 Member of Parliament

 He was a member of parliament between 1998 and 2004 as a member of the Haryana Vikas Party, representing the state of Haryana.
 During 1998-99 and 2000–2004, he was a member of Rajya Sabha.

-Personal life
+Personal life and death

-He married Sushma Swaraj on 13 July 1975.
+Kaushal married Sushma Swaraj on 13 July 1975.
 Their only child, Bansuri Swaraj, is a graduate from Oxford University and a barrister from Inner Temple.
-On 6 August 2019, Sushma Swaraj died of a cardiac arrest at AIIMS Delhi following a heart attack in the evening.
+On 6 August 2019, Sushma Swaraj died of a cardiac arrest at AIIMS Delhi, following a heart attack that evening.

+On the afternoon of 4 December 2025, Kaushal complained of chest pain, after which he was brought to AIIMS Delhi, where he later died.
+He was 73.
+His last rites were performed the same day at the Lodhi Road crematorium.